andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 This is a nice problem to start with.
 Lets begin to tackle it as we always do by taking our inputs and laying them out nicely ready for deployment in solutioning.

-We know that we can represent a value in an _arithmetic_ progression (key point, we're going back in time a bit here) as the product of a starting value (which we'll keep calling $a$), the difference between terms (which we'll keep calling $d$), and a number representing the position of the term in the progression (which we'll call $n_x, n_y$ and $n_z$).
+We know that we can represent a value in an _arithmetic_ progression (key point, we're going back in time a bit here) as the product of a starting value (which we'll keep calling $a$), the difference between terms (which we'll keep calling $d$), and numbers representing the position of the terms in the progression (which we'll call $n_x, n_y$ and $n_z$).

 What is more, if two or more terms are to be in the same progression, then they will share the values of $a$ and $d$ - the starting value and difference respectively.
+(A small aside: it's not actually this simple, progressions can have different $a$ values, but still overlap in terms of terms [sic - sorry], but this simplified view works for us here.)

-With that in mind, then we can specify our fractions in terms of this separately before seeing if they hang together together [sic].
-(Note I've arranged the fractions in increasig order of magnitude.
-This means our $d$ will be positive.  it could just as easily go the other way, in which case $d$ would be negative.
-This just keeps things simpler I found.)
+With that in mind then, we can specify our fractions in terms of this separately before seeing if they hang together [sic].
+(Note I've arranged the fractions in increasing order of magnitude.
+This means our $d$ will be positive.
+Things could just as easily go the other way, in which case $d$ would be negative.
+This just keeps things simpler I've found.)

 $$\frac{1}{5} = a + (n_x - 1)d$$